lifeforms/httpcheck/README.md

 The `httpcheck` library and tool operate on a *manifest*.
 The manifest contains a list of servers and test scenarios.
 It can be described as a YAML file, or it can be instantiated from Go code.

 Each *server* has one or more *scenarios*.
 A scenario describes a list of *test* requests, which are executed in order.
 For example, a scenario could consist of the following tests: (1) getting a website's home page, (2) doing a search query, (3) doing a query with an incorrect parameter, et cetera.
 If one of the tests in a scenario fails, the scenario is abandoned.
 It is valid for a scenario to contain just one test.
+A scenario can have a name, which is displayed in error output, but this is not necessary.

 Scenarios are grouped under a server, because `httpcheck` will test different servers concurrently.
 This prevents a single server or application from being swamped with test traffic.
 The server name is only used for administrative purposes.